magnesj/ResInsight/docs/Formations.md

 ```

 ### Select the Formation file in a Case
-To make the Formation information available for viewing, you have to select which of the Formation files to be used for a particular case.

-![]({{ site.baseurl }}/images/formations_property_editor.PNG)
+If only one formation file is imported, the formation will automatically be set in the active view's case.
+If more than one formation file is imported at once, or if a case must change formation file, the formation file for a case can be set later on.
 This option is available in the **Property Editor** for a case.
 The formation is selected in the combo box for property **Formation Names File**.

+![]({{ site.baseurl }}/images/formations_property_editor.PNG)

 #### Reload of formation data
 If the formation file is modified outside ResInsight, the formation data can be imported again by the context menu **Formations->Reload**.
 This command will import formations for the selected formation files.